StaffHub vs Connecteam: Which Fits a Shopify Retail Team?

 We are not going to skip past Connecteam's free plan, because it is genuinely good.
 If you are a single shop with under 10 staff and you want a broad toolset for nothing, Connecteam free is a strong option and StaffHub will not undercut "free" on raw features.

 Where the calculus shifts is scale and focus.
 Past 10 users, Connecteam's per-hub paid tiers start, and the cost depends on how many hubs you need and how large the team is.
-At that point a multi-location Shopify retailer who mainly wants the training-and-comms layer is often paying for breadth they do not use.
-StaffHub's $24.99 per month for up to 50 staff, inside Shopify, with nothing for staff to install, is the simpler and usually cheaper way to cover that specific slice.
-Match the tool to the job, not to the longest feature list.
+At that point a multi-location Shopify retailer is often paying across several hubs for breadth they do not use.
+StaffHub's $249 per year for up to 50 staff, inside Shopify, with nothing for staff to install, covers the rota, the clock, the timesheets, the payroll export and the training in one line.
+Match the tool to the job, not to the longest feature list — and if the job genuinely includes chat, tasks and forms, the longest feature list is Connecteam's.

 What to Do Next

-3. Try the one that matches.
-Connecteam's free tier and StaffHub's 14-day trial both let you test with a real team in a week or two.
+- Try the one that matches.
+Connecteam's free tier and StaffHub's free plan (up to 5 staff) both let you test with a real team in a week or two.

 Try StaffHub Free